2020 Graduates

 Hanh is originally from Vietnam.
 She moved to the Washington DC Metro area almost 7 years ago.
 She is teaching Vietnamese to adult learners who are required to speak the language for their job.
 She originally joined the MAFLT program to strengthen her teaching skills and help make her language program better.

-Sara Eggleston
+Sara Kamm

 Raneen Elbakry